her-mirror/Agent-Aara/docs/getting-started/installation.md

 - [ ] Agent starts without errors
 - [ ] Basic conversation test successful

 Congratulations!
-You now have Ara Health Agent installed and ready to use. 🎉
+You now have Aara Health Agent installed and ready to use. 🎉